7. Teaching and Learning Support and Student Resources

 7.6.1 The University has a university-wide academic advising system to help undergraduate students understand the aims of University education, the culture and ethos of learning, the available educational options and the paths that could be taken so that they can draw their own roadmaps to achieve their goals and monitor their own progress (Appendix 7.6).

 7.6.2 The academic advising system emphasises the construction of learning relationships especially for students in their first year of study and developmental processes as their studies progress.
 It is based on a comprehensive network involving four key components which interact with each other: Faculty, central, residential and online.
-All first-year students have an assigned Faculty Academic Adviser whom they are encouraged to meet once every semester in the first year of study and whenever they need advice on their studies.
+All first-year students have an assigned Faculty Academic Adviser whom they are encouraged to meet in the first year of study and whenever they need advice on their studies.
 In addition, all students have access to central and specialised academic advisers upon their request.
 For students living in residential halls, residential student advisers are available.
 Online academic resources are also available to both teachers and students.

 7.6.3 The AAFYEC, a sub-committee of TLQC, oversees the implementation and monitoring of academic advising across the University.
 AAO provides administrative support to the AAFYEC and is responsible for the coordination and implementation matters and arranging workshops and presentations on academic advising for students and staff.
 Moreover, all Faculties, residential halls and colleges and CEDARS are actively engaged in implementation of the academic advising system.